The Paper Horn by Inlow Sound

 Then came the task of converting/crunching Hornresp's schematic data and drawing the prints to build this bad boy.
 It takes about three and a half sheets of plywood to complete the fabrication process, and lots of PL polyurethane caulking and Tightbond glue.

 I've heard mentioned that my horn resembles a LAB-12 unit, but a cursory glance at these drawings should dispel that notion.
-My horn's throat is (relatively) much smaller, and my horn's net width is 24" rather than the LAB-12's 20".
+My horn's throat is smaller, and my horn's inner width is 24-3/4" rather than the LAB-12's 20".
+Furthermore, it's obvious that I used Hornresp to engineer this design; I added my creative skills with the layout.
 There's quite a few more cuts to make with my horn, so it's not for the impatient/restless at heart.

-Best of all, this baby sings -- I mean, I've never heard a horn that loves the lower octaves to this degree.
-When my brother's bass guitarist moved to the lower strings, the bass just grew louder, and it wasn't just EQ, I experienced the same powerful bottom end when I fired her up in the shop; a very happy experience to say the least.
+This baby sings -- I mean, I've never heard a horn that loves the lower octaves to this degree.
+When my brother's bass guitarist moved to the lower strings, the bass grew louder, and it wasn't EQ, I experienced the same powerful bottom end when I fired it up in the shop; a very happy experience to say the least.

-One last thought: this horn requires massive internal bracing -- shown in the drawing, below.
-If you don't brace the panels, the horn will resonate, and it won't sound pretty... ask me how I know. ;^)
+One last thought: this horn requires massive internal bracing -- shown in the graphic, below.
+If you don't brace the panels, the horn will resonate, and won't sound pretty... ask me how I know. ;^)

 Picture